INDEPENDENT REPORTS about vaping and e-cigs

 The "510" battery thread is pretty standard for most vaping tanks and batteries/mods.

 There are a number of rules to follow in preserving and prolonging the life of an atomiser/coil.
-Don't deliver too much voltage/wattage to the atomiser coil or you could burn the e-liquid which will create an acrid taste and rapidly add carbon deposits to the coil, or you might burn the wick, both of which will ruin the atomiser.
+If your battery power is controllable, don't deliver too much power to the atomiser or you could burn the e-liquid which will create an acrid taste and rapidly add carbon deposits to the coil, or you might burn the wick, both of which will ruin the atomiser.

 NOTE: See the writing on the side of the atomiser or box/manual or study and follow OHM'S LAW to set the ideal voltage/wattage to apply.